 • 1 tsp Salt

-• 1/2 tsp EACH: Onion Powder, Garlic Powder, Black Pepper, Cayenne Pepper (or to spice preference)
+• 1/2 tsp EACH: Dried Thyme, Onion Powder, Garlic Powder, Black Pepper, Cayenne Pepper (see notes)

-• Pop in the oven at 220C/425F for 35mins or until crispy, lightly charred and piping hot through the centre (a thermometer at the thickest part next to the bone should read 75C/165F).
-You can flip them with 10-15mins cooking time to go to crisp the underneaths if you wish.
+• Bake in the oven for 35 minutes, or until crispy, lightly charred and piping hot right through the centre (a thermometer at the thickest part next to the bone should read 75C/165F).
+Timings will depend on the thickness of the thighs, so just be vigilant.

 a) Marinade – You can prep these ahead of time, which will actually help inject some of the flavour into the chicken.
 Just tightly cover the mixing bowl and leave in the fridge (up to overnight) then bring to room temp and cook as instructed.
 I recommend 1 tbsp acidity if you’re doing this, just to help tenderize the chicken.
 I find flavour-wise lime juice works the best!